1995 American League Championship Series: Mariners

 The summer of 1995 proved to be the most pivotal stretch in Seattle Mariners history.
 The Mariners were an expansion team created as a result of a breach of contract lawsuit involving the Seattle Pilots' 1969 departure after just one year in Seattle.
 Since their inception, the Mariners had been a doormat franchise, finishing with a losing record every year until 1991, their 15th season as a franchise.
 By 1995, they had recorded just two winning record seasons with no postseason appearances.

 There was also an issue with the stadium, the Kingdome, a multipurpose domed stadium that had become outdated by the mid-1990s.
 This became even more apparent in late July 1994, when tiles fell from the ceiling 30 minutes before the stadium was set to open for a game against the Baltimore Orioles, forcing the Mariners to play the rest of what would be a shortened season on the road.
 It was clear by the start of the 1995 season, the Mariners needed a new stadium in Seattle or they would be moved to a city that could provide them one.

 With this as the backdrop heading into the strike-shortened 1995 season, the Mariners won their first division title, in part due to a historic collapse from the California Angels.
 The Angels were leading the American League West by 10 1/2-game lead over the Texas Rangers and an 11 1/2-game lead over Seattle on August 16 and were still atop the division, leading Seattle by six games and Texas by 7 1/2, when a nine-game losing streak from September 13 to 23 dropped them out of first place.
-The Mariners beat the Angels in a one-game playoff and then beat the Yankees in a thrilling five game series in the ALDS to get to their first ALCS in franchise history.
+The Mariners beat the Angels in a one-game playoff and then beat the Yankees in five game series in the ALDS on a walk-off double by Edgar Martínez to get to their first ALCS in franchise history.

 The team was affectionately nicknamed the "Refuse to Lose" Mariners.